ulysseherbach/harissa/README.md

 # Harissa

-### Tools for mechanistic-based gene network inference
+###### Tools for mechanistic-based gene network inference

-*__H__artree Approximation and Random fields for mechanistic-based gene network Inference along with a Stochastic Simulation Algorithm*
+*Hartree Approximation and Random fields for mechanistic-based gene network Inference along with a Stochastic Simulation Algorithm*

 You can install it with pip: